paladinarcher/vetsez-ds-demo1-coding-challenge-devops/docs/README.md

 Build the application Docker container images and push them to our image repository.
 1. In Parallel:
     * **Deploy application and execute Functional Tests** Deploy the application to an ephemeral test environment for execution of functional test cases.
-For additional details on how deployments are done see [Deployment Stage Details](../common/deployment.md).
 Execute functional test cases by running `mvn integration-test`.
 Tears down the instance when tests are complete.
     * **Deploy application and execute Performance Tests** Deploy the application to an ephemeral test environment for execution of performance test cases.
 Tears down the instance when tests are complete. _Not yet implemented._
 1. **Deploy Review Instance**</br>